-In addition to breath, we might fix our lips on a mantra, our mind on a vision, our sensitivity on inner clarity, or our contemplation on a noble quality.
-Healing sounds, natural environment, supportive people, reading of scripture, and a positive attitude also helps.
+In addition to breath, we might fix our lips on a saying, our mind on a vision, our sensitivity on our sensations, or our contemplation on noble qualities.
+Healing sounds, a natural environment, supportive people, reading of scripture, and a positive attitude also helps.
 A journal can greatly aid our process as well.

 That said, each one of us will resonate with a different flavor of practice.
 There is no one-size-fits-all.

 What’s the finish line?